Dental Care Services

 - They’re impacted

-- They grow abnormally (in the wrong angle) and may press against your other teeth
+- They grow abnormally (at the wrong angle) and may press against your other teeth

 - Your mouth isn’t big enough